CyatCat/bp-bot/README.md

 * Scans the floor to detect the blocks.
 * When the color is called, it will run the player to the closest block.
 * After stopping on a block, BPBot will perform some intermission moves.
-* Once a new floor is loaded, BPBot will reposition your player at location that has the best probability (location where most colors are).
+* Once a new floor is loaded, BPBot will reposition your player at location that has the best probability (i.e. where the most colors are).

 Other features include:
 * Snarky chat messages when people fall.